Malto Brewery: History

-The production of the beer in Albania began in 1938, with a capacity around 8,000 HL in year.
+The production of the beer in Albania began in 1938, with a capacity of around 8,000 HL per year.
 In these years the beer was known only a little bit by Albanians, because the traditional drinks were wine and brandy.
-After the Second World War, Albania began to build the grocery industry, which was imported generally from the countries of ex-socialist camp.
-In 1960 Birra Tirana was constructed as a factory with capacity 70,000 HL/year, with a Russian production technology and the first specialists were qualified in the Soviet Union.
-It produced beer of the type blond pilsen and dark one in 0.5L bottles in woody case and 50L butt.
+After the Second World War, Albania began to build the grocery industry, which was imported generally from the countries of ex-socialist camps.

+In 1960 Birra Tirana was constructed as a factory with a capacity 70,000 HL/year, with Russian production technology.
+The first specialists were qualified in the Soviet Union.
+It produced both blone and dark beer in 0.5L bottles, in woody cases and a 50L butt.
 Birra Tirana has been a component part of ex-Grocery Combine "Ali Kelmendi".

 Together with the beer factory, a malt production facility was built, which until 1983, provided malt to the beer factory.
-Barley was produced primarily in the zone of Korçë, while Hops were cultivated in Pogradec.
+Barley was produced primarily in the zone of Korçë, while hops were cultivated in Pogradec.
 The water used for the production of the beer has always been from the Selitas fountains.
 As a result of the increased market demand for beer, in 1983, Birra Tirana was reconstructed, increasing its capacity to 150,000 HL/year.
 Technology was improved with the addition of German and Swedish machinery.

 Inasmuch as, in this period, there was a centralised economy, Birra Tirana was distributed in 2/3 of the country, except the south-east part of Albania, that was furnished by Birra Korça.
 After the year 1983, around 50 percent of malt began to be imported.
-Together with the change in the political climate, including the liberalization of the market, different beers were imported from neighboring countries.
+Together with the change in the political climate, including the liberalisation of the market, different beers were imported from neighbouring countries.
 As result of the image of these products as well as economic downturn, political and social chaos, the production and the sales in 1990–1992, fell by 4 percent.

-As result of the reform of economic decentralization, that the Albania Government undertook, the grocery combine "Ali Kelmendi" was disintegrated in some separately establishments and the factory of Birra Tirana, passed as an independent establishment, with distinctive balance, registering under the name The establishment of the Production of Birra Malty, but the product's brand did not change.
+As result of the reform of economic decentralisation, that the Albania Government undertook, the grocery combine "Ali Kelmendi" was disintegrated in some separately establishments and the factory of Birra Tirana, passed as an independent establishment, with distinctive balance, registering under the name The establishment of the Production of Birra Malty, but the product's brand did not change.

 In 1993, with the grant of BE, via the Phare programme, were claimed 1,000,000 ECU, for the furniture with raw material (malt, hops), packages (bottles, cases), and also exchanges for the brush up to work of this factory.
 Birra Tirana began to compete successfully in market and its financial condition began to improve, creating such incomes, that not only liquidate in the state budget the fund about 100,000 ECU, but even accomplishing further investments with machinery in Germany, for the filling line, packing, grinding, CO_{2} gas, filtration, furnaces, compressors for refrigeration, and even the lines of circulation of the beer and brine, all in steel.